-This Instant Pot Albondigas Soup is a vegetable filled, hearty soup made with precooked frozen meatballs for a quick and easy budget friendly meal for the whole family.
+This Easy Meatball Soup Recipe is made with precooked frozen meatballs for a quick and easy budget friendly meal for the whole family.

 Authentic Mexican albondigas soup is made with uncooked meatballs that you put directly into briskly boiling broth.
 You might think that the meatballs will fall apart but, since the broth is so hot, it cooks the outside quickly enough and they retain their shape.